World Campus Psychology Major

 - Resident students at any campus may not earn concurrent PSY majors through World Campus.

-- University Park PSY majors must earn at least 24 PSYCH credits (including at least 9 credits at the 400 level) in resident courses at the University Park campus (see Liberal Arts policy on competency in a major: http://www.la.psu.edu/current-students/student-services/academic-procedures/change-of-campus).
+- University Park PSY majors must earn at least 24 PSYCH credits in resident courses at the University Park campus (see Liberal Arts policy on residency in a major: https://la.psu.edu/current-students/academics/policies/).

 - Enrollment in some courses may be limited to World Campus majors even during summer session.
 In particular, resident students should not expect to take PSYCH 105, 256, 301W, or 490 through World Campus, even in summer.